Proper Termination of Employment Before Retirement

 Even if you meet all the eligibility requirements for service retirement, you are not eligible to receive benefits unless you have properly terminated your pre-retirement employment with PEERS-covered employers.

 Be careful when planning post-retirement work for covered employers.
-Returning to PEERS-covered employment, signing an employment contract, or a retirement incentive that includes post-retirement work in exchange for salary (including health insurance benefits) may mean you have not properly terminated your employment.
+Returning to PEERS-covered employment, agreeing to post-retirement employment, or a retirement incentive that includes post-retirement work in exchange for salary (including health insurance benefits) may mean you have not properly terminated your employment.

 To properly terminate your employment: